Honey

 Origin and history

-Honey is an age-old natural product, made by bees from flower nectar.
-Considered a sacred food for millennia, it is mentioned in the oldest civilizations: in Egypt, Greece, and India, it symbolized purity, longevity, and health.
+Honey is an ancient natural product, made by bees from flower nectar.
+Considered a sacred food for thousands of years, it is mentioned in the most ancient civilizations: in Egypt, Greece, and India, it symbolized purity, longevity, and health.
 The Egyptians used it to embalm bodies, while the Greeks considered it "the food of the gods."
-Even today, honey is prized as much for its unique sweet taste as for its countless health benefits.
+Even today, honey is appreciated as much for its unique sweet taste as for its countless health benefits.

 Properties and benefits of honey